MRI TENDONS: How do tendons respond to injury?

-One of the best things about MSK MRI is even though you need to have a good understanding of the radiological anatomy, the response to injury is similar if not the same in most joints.
+MRI TENDONS : MSK MRI requires you need to have a good understanding of radiological anatomy, but one of the best things about MSK MRI is that the response to injury is similar if not the same in most joints.
 So often you can learn the response in one area and apply it to every other joint.
-How do tendons respond to injury?
-Its pretty limited.
-The options are to gather some fluid, become small, big, bright, really bright or just disappear.
+So whats the response to injury seen in MRI Tendons

-Thats it.
+That’s it.
 Pretty simple and repetitive pattern which can be applied to any tendon.

 What’s the Purpose of the Tuesday Tips?
 Many of the Tuesday Tip posts arise from questions or difficulties that people bring up in the Mini Fellowships.
 These posts are meant to be short and concise to answer those questions.